Quantum and Classical Query Complexities for Generalized Simon's Problem: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Pascal Koiran for useful comments on the lower bound on the quantum query complexity of the generalized Simon's problem.
+The authors would like to thank the anonymous referee for important comments and suggestions that help us improve the quality of the manuscript.
+Also, we would thank Koiran for useful comments on the lower bound on the quantum query complexity of the generalized Simon's problem.
 This work is partly supported by the National Natural Science Foundation of China (Nos.
-61572532, 61876195, 61272058), the Natural Science Foundation of Guangdong Province of China (No. 2017B030311011), and the Fundamental Research Funds for the Central Universities of China (No. 17lgjc24).
+61572532, 61876195), the Natural Science Foundation of Guangdong Province of China (No. 2017B030311011).

 \begin{appendix}

 \end{appendix}